AIcodeAcademy/ArchetypeNodeCLI/.ai/syntax.template.md

 ### Loops

-Include content repeatedly for each item in a list.
+Some sections are repeated for each item in a list.

-Use natural language to describe the loop.
+Use natural language to describe the _loop_.

 Use `for` and `end` to enclose the section.

-**TIP**

-Example of loops:
+**EXAMPLE**

 ```md
 {{ for item in items }}